slacksec/terraform-ecs/README.md

 ## Deployment steps

-For the first step, we need to deploy these environments in order: `static` --> `common` --> `asg`.
+For the first step, we need to deploy these environments in order: `1static` --> `2common` --> `3asg`.
 After first deployment, our changes will usually happen in `asg` category, so we don't need to touch other environments anymore.

 The workflow for each part is basically quite the same: